tlkamp/example-s3-module/CONTRIBUTING.md

 ## We Use Semantic Versioning + Commitizen
 This project is commitizen-friendly.
 We use semantic versioning for this repository and adhering to conventional commits makes the release process easier.

 Follow the guide for working with Commitizen [here](https://github.com/commitizen/cz-cli).

+There is a pre-commit hook included in this repository.
+To use it, simply copy `prepare-commit-msg` into `.git/hooks/`.

 ## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).